odedigo/node-secured-api/README.md

     x-access-token: some-token

 **Note:** The API expects users to be provisioned on the server with an email and password so it would be able to validate the login credentials.
+Use the user related API calls to create users.

-On error, the response is `400` with a Json in the HTTP body
+On error, the response is `400` with a Json in the HTTP body (the 'message' field provide guidance on why the call failed)

     {
     "success": false,
     "message": "Authentication failed.
 Missing fields"
+    }

+Or

+    {
+        "success": false,
+        "message": "Authentication failed"
     }

 ### Logout